TuringLang/Bijectors.jl/README.md

 Params([[-1.05099; 0.502079] (tracked), [-0.216248; -0.706424] (tracked), [-4.33747] (tracked)])
 ```

 Another useful function is the `forward(d::Distribution)` method.
-It is similar to `forward(b::Bijector)` in the sense that it does a forward pass of the entire process "sample then transform" and returns all the most useful quantities in process using the most efficent computation path.
+It is similar to `with_logabsdet_jacobian(b::Bijector, x)` in the sense that it does a forward pass of the entire process "sample then transform" and returns all the most useful quantities in process using the most efficent computation path.

 ```julia
 julia> x, y, logjac, logpdf_y = forward(flow) # sample + transform and returns all the useful quantities in one pass